Cooking Gorgeous

 • Herbs - Parsley, mint, and dill are my favorite herbs to pair with cheese but you can use basil, oregano, thyme, chervil, or chives instead.
 If you want to use dried herbs, use ⅓ of the amount.

 Crumble the feta cheese using a fork and place it in a bowl.
-Grate halloumi cheese and add it to the feta cheese.
+Grate halloumi cheese and add it to the bowl along with the chopped parsley, mint, dill, and freshly ground black pepper.

 Roll the Pastries

-Fold the flat end over the top of the cheese, fold the outer corners over the filling, and roll the borek tightly.
+Fold the flat end over the top of the cheese, fold the outer corners over the filling, and then roll the borek up firmly.

 Shallow Fry the Boreks